Microsoft brings new voice styles to Azure Cognitive Services

 Beyond the voice styles optimized for specific scenarios, Microsoft this morning released several new emotion styles, which can be adjusted to express different emotions to fit a given context.
 There’s cheerfulness or empathy, and in Chinese a lyrical style, which Microsoft describes as “heartfelt” and optimized to read prose or poetry.

-The new voice styles are available in English and Chinese, while the emotion styles are available for English, Chinese, and Brazilian Portugese, though not all of the styles are available in all languages.
+The new voice styles are available in English and Chinese, while the emotion styles are available for English, Chinese, and Brazilian Portuguese, though not all of the styles are available in all languages.
 Microsoft notes that the styles can be customized through the Custom Neural Voice feature within Microsoft Speech Studio, allowing brands to build unique voices that benefit from the new scenarios.

 Microsoft is effectively going toe to toe with Google, which last year debuted 31 new AI-synthesized WaveNet voices and 24 new standard voices in its Cloud Text-to-Speech service (bringing the total number of WaveNet voices to 57).
 It has another rival in Amazon, which recently launched a service — Brand Voice — that taps AI to generate custom spokespeople and offers a number of voice styles and emotion styles through Amazon Polly, Amazon’s cloud offering that converts text into speech.